 Medical professionals are largely convinced a fetus can feel pain.
 However, finding out when they can first experience pain has proven both difficult and controversial.
 The biological system allowing a fetus to feel pain develops early in pregnancy, but it takes weeks to fully connect the complex system of neurons and cerebral structures that allow sensory organs to send pain messages that can be decoded by the brain.
-While there is some ambiguity and variation to how all of these pieces fit together, there is a broad consensus of when pain pathways are mature enough for a fetus to feel pain.
-Luckily for most expecting parents the issue only becomes pertinent in the rare cases where fetal surgery may be necessary, or when considering the ethics of abortion.
+Although there is some ambiguity and variation to how all of these pieces fit together, there is a broad consensus on when pain pathways are mature enough for a fetus to feel pain.
+Luckily for most expecting parents, the issue only becomes pertinent in the rare cases where fetal surgery may be necessary, or when considering the ethics of abortion.

 What Science Says About When a Fetus Can Feel Pain